BlueByteSystemsInc/PDMShell/src/SETREVISION.md

 ## Notes

-- This command affects **only the PDM Revision**, not custom properties or configuration-specific metadata.
+- This command affects only the PDM Revision, not custom properties or configuration-specific metadata.
 - When using `[VariableName]`, ensure the variable is present on the file card.
 - `%previousrevision%` will adjust the counter only if the revision scheme allows backward movement.
 - `%nextrevision%` respects all revision scheme rules defined in the PDM Administration tool.